foroozandehgroup/nmrpoise/docs/frontend.rst

 General options
 ===============

+``--create NAME PARAM MIN MAX INIT TOL CF AU``

+Create a new named routine.
+This can only handle one-parameter routines; if you want a multiple-parameter routine, please use the GUI.
+The AU programme must be specified, it can't be left blank like in the GUI.
+Also, short forms such as ``4u`` for 4 µs are not allowed here.

 ``--delete DELETE``

 Delete a named routine.
 For example, run ``poise --delete p1cal`` to delete a routine named ``p1cal``.